redgick/Redgick_GFX/README.md

 ## Installation

-[Download the repository](https://github.com/redgick/Redgick_GFX/archive/master.zip) and unzip the following library folders into the Arduino libraries folder on your computer :
+[Download this repository](https://github.com/redgick/Redgick_GFX/archive/master.zip) and unzip the following library folders into the Arduino libraries folder on your computer :

  - Redgick_GFX
  - Redgick_MatrixHT1632C